MERN-ing-the-midnight-oil/MeepleUp/FIX_EXPIRED_API_KEY_IN_EMAILS.md

 ## Quick Check: Is Your Current API Key Valid?

 1. Check your `.env` file - what's the value of `EXPO_PUBLIC_FIREBASE_API_KEY`?
-2. Compare it to the API key in the verification link (`AIzaSyAqbf2-S5W-O6zvdnb9zVPiobJXFHazLKU`)
+2. Compare it to the API key in the verification link (extract it from the URL)
 3. If they're different, Firebase is using an old key from project settings
 4. If they're the same, the key itself needs to be renewed in Google Cloud Console